As we continue our treks and climbs along the many scenic trails of America’s national park system, I become more and more certain of one thing:

 If abandoned in the wilderness, I would die of starvation.

-Even during our trip to Zion National Park in April—a well-populated park where there was absolutely no chance I’d be stranded on a trail without human contact for even an hour, let alone days—I realized why it’s a good plan for me to keep a stash of hiking snacks in my backpack.
+Even during our trip to Zion National Park—a well-populated park where there was absolutely no chance I’d be stranded on a trail without human contact for even an hour, let alone days—I realized why it’s a good plan to keep a stash of hiking snacks in my backpack.

 Per Zion’s official hike descriptions, it was noted that hikers along the Kayenta-Pools and Riverside Walk trails might be able to see wild watercress growing among the hanging gardens, waterfalls, and weeping rocks on the banks of the Virgin River.

 We walked the length of all of those trails.
 I saw nothing.